berc/node_js/README.md

-for continuous ts development you can run in server folder
+for continuous ts development you can run in 'server' folder
 ```bash
 tsc -w **/*.ts
 ```